robert-burton/object-tracking-demo/readme.md

 # Computer Vision with Python
- Deep learning model for real-time object detection and tracking , using pre-trained YOLOv5s and DeepSORT.
+Deep Learning model for live video object detection and tracking , using pre-trained YOLOv5s and DeepSORT.

 Video: https://youtu.be/r3nYpwrkDjE